Medical Device Reprocessing (MDR)

 Check out our flow chart outlining the steps of an MDR assessment from start to finish.

-Following best practices helps prevent the transmission of infection to healthcare providers and clients/patients.
-If you are responsible for reprocessing in community healthcare settings, this course is for you.
+These best practices will help you prevent the transmission of infection.
+If you are responsible for medical device reprocessing in a community clinic, this Public Health Ontario course is for you.

 We want to make your office environment safe for patients and staff.
 The following resources will help ensure you and your staff are properly putting on and taking off personal protective equipment (PPE) when cleaning and sterilizing medical equipment.